kylemyat/deep-learning-challenge/README.md

   I later removed the Income Amount, Special Considerations and Ask Amount Columns in hopes of icreasing the accuracy of the model.

 ## Compiling, Training and Evaluation of the Model
-  I trialed between 2 layers and 3 layers as well as trialing various nurons quantities within those layers.
+  I trialed between 2 layers and 3 layers as well as trialing various node quantities within those layers.
 I found that 3 layers with 80, 80, and 20 hidden nodes     and 39 features gave the highest accuracy I reached at 72.839%.

 # Summary
   The model overall was not the most accurate.
 Potential ways to improve this model would be to include more layers with more varying quantities of nodes.
 A different activation other than sigmoid and relu may be beneficial.